Term structure modelling with overnight rates beyond stochastic continuity

 where in the last step we used the fact that $1-\lambda_{s_i}\Delta M_{s_i}=\widehat{Z}_{s_i}/\widehat{Z}_{s_i-}$ and the $\widehat{Q}$-martingale property of $\widehat{H}$.
 Square-integrability of $L^H$ under $Q$ follows from the assumptions.
 Finally, $L^H$ and $M$ are strongly orthogonal under $Q$ if and only if $[L^H,M]$ is a $Q$-martingale.
 In turn, the latter property is equivalent to $E[\Delta L^H_{s_i}\Delta M_{s_i}|\cF_{s_i-}]=0$ a.s., for all $i=1,\ldots,M$.
 This can be shown to hold since

 \end{proof}

-Proposition \ref{prop:LRM} provides an explicit description of the locally risk-minimizing strategy for a generic payoff $H$.
-In particular, formula \eqref{eq:LRM_strategy} reveals that the locally risk-minimizing strategy consists in a perfect replication at all times $t\in[0,T]\setminus\cS$, when the only active source of randomness is the Brownian motion $W$.
-Indeed, the first term on the right-hand side of \eqref{eq:LRM_strategy} corresponds to the Delta-hedging continuous strategy.
-On the other hand, in correspondence of the discontinuity dates $\cS=\{s_1,\ldots,s_M\}$, the strategy $\zeta^H_{s_i}$ is determined by a linear regression of $\Delta\widehat{H}_{s_i}$ onto $\Delta X_{s_i}$, conditionally on $\cF_{s_i-}$.
+Theorem \ref{prop:LRM} provides an explicit description of the locally risk-minimizing strategy for a generic payoff $H$.
+In particular, formula \eqref{eq:LRM_strategy} shows that the locally risk-minimizing strategy consists in a perfect replication at all times $t\in[0,T]\setminus\cS$, when the only active source of randomness is the Brownian motion $W$.
+The first term on the right-hand side of \eqref{eq:LRM_strategy} corresponds to the Delta-hedging continuous strategy.
+On the other hand, in correspondence of the expected jump dates $\cS=\{s_1,\ldots,s_M\}$, the strategy $\zeta^H_{s_i}$ is determined by a linear regression of $\Delta\widehat{H}_{s_i}$ onto $\Delta X_{s_i}$, conditionally on $\cF_{s_i-}$.
 Indeed, we have that

 for all $i=1,\ldots,M$, as follows from \eqref{eq:LRM_strategy} using the predictability of the process $A$.
 We also remark that the associated cost process $C(\varphi^H)$ is generated by the residuals of the regressions \eqref{eq:regr}.